Use distance selling rules to cancel broadband

-If the service was sold at a distance - over the phone or on the internet, for example - they might well be the best method to swiftly change your mind and get a refund.
+If the service was sold at a distance - over the phone or on the internet, for example - they might well be the best way of letting us swiftly change our minds and get a refund.

 Please note, however, that what follows is just a general guide to the Consumer Contracts Regulations as they relate to broadband service.

 It doesn't constitute, nor should it be construed as, legal advice.
-We'll give full details on where you can go for detailed help throughout this guide.
+We'll give full details about where to go for help throughout this guide.

 Consumer Contracts Regulations

-The Consumer Contracts Regulations came into force in June 2014, replacing the Distance Selling Regulations 2000, providing protection to protect people who purchase goods or services when they're not face-to-face with their supplier.
+The Consumer Contracts Regulations 2013 came into force in June 2014, replacing the Distance Selling Regulations 2000.
+They provide protection for people who purchase goods or services when they're not face-to-face with their supplier.

-Under the rules, those shopping this way have protection against the fraudulent use of a credit card, a right to clear information and, most relevant here, and a minimum cancellation period of 14 days from entering into the contract.
+Under the rules, those shopping this way have protection against the fraudulent use of a credit card, a right to clear information and, most relevant here a minimum cancellation period of 14 days from entering into the contract.

-A "distance contract" covers a wide range of buying methods.
+A "distance contract" or "off premises contract" covers a wide range of buying methods.